 The Regulars and the Rhythm

-The ten-seat counter at La Champagne is described as consistently full, which in a neighbourhood this competitive says something clear about how the bar has positioned itself.
+The ten-seat counter at La Champagne is consistently full, which in a neighbourhood this competitive says something clear about how the bar has positioned itself.
 Kitashinchi does not carry mediocre bars for long.
 The district's regulars are experienced drinkers with high expectations and a wide range of options within walking distance.
 A bar that holds its audience in that environment has earned the loyalty rather than assumed it.

 For visitors arriving from elsewhere in the Kansai region, Kitashinchi is worth understanding as the counterpart to Kyoto's more restrained bar scene.
 Bee's Knees in Kyoto operates with a different register: quieter, more architectural in its approach.
 Osaka, and Kitashinchi specifically, moves faster and presses harder against capacity.
 Bars like La Champagne function as genuine neighbourhood institutions, not just destinations for out-of-towners.